kilowhat/kilowhat.net/_extensions/wordpress.md

 - Credentials are validated by WordPress and the WordPress session is open
 - Flarum account is created via a server-side API call if it doesn't already exist
+- What happens next depends on the "Global Login Mechanism" setting
+  - **Cookie**:
     - Flarum remember cookie is set on the cookie domain
     - A subsequent visit of the forum will open the Flarum session via the remember me feature
+  - **Redirect**:
+    - The WordPress login page is redirected to an endpoint on Flarum which immediately redirects back to the default login redirect destination
+    - The "remember" token is sent to Flarum via the URL and a session is immediately started without setting any global cookie
+  - **Iframe**:
+    - The Flarum remember cookie is set on the WordPress domain only
+    - A later visit to Flarum opens a hidden iframe that can read the cookie and pass its value back to Flarum
+    - Flarum shows a prompt for instant login or automatically refreshes the page based on the settings
+    - On refresh the Flarum session opens via the remember token

 If you login from Flarum, the following happens: